Semi-device-independently characterizing quantum temporal correlations

 Therefore, the entry of the $i$th row and $j$th column of $\chi_{a|x}^{(\ell)}$ can be treated as the ``expectation value'' of the product of $S_j^\dag$ and $S_i$ given the state $\IIax(\rhoA)$.
-In Appendix \ref{SecApp_example_IMM}, we explicitly provide an example of IMMs for dichotomic measurement settings and outcomes.
-Note that the IMMs are positive semi-definite whenever $\IIaxs$, $\rho$, $\Eby$ are quantum realizable: The set of constraints of positive semi-definiteness $\chi_{a|x}^{(\ell)}\succeq 0~\forall a,x$ serves as a natural characterization of the quantum set of temporal correlations $\{P(a,b|x,y)\}$.
+In Appendix \ref{SecApp_example_IMM}, we explicitly provide an example of IMMs.
+Note that the IMMs are positive semi-definite whenever $\IIaxs$, $\rho$, $\Eby$ are quantum realizable: The constraints of positive semi-definiteness $\chi_{a|x}^{(\ell)}\succeq 0$ serve as a natural characterization of the quantum set of temporal correlations $\{P(a,b|x,y)\}$.
 The characterization is improved when the level $\ell$ increases.
-Depending on the scenario under consideration, the improvement is hard to be observed from a level $\ell_c$ and we say $\chi_{a|x}^{(\ell_c)}$ provides a proper approximation of the quantum set of temporal correlations.
+When the improvement is hard to be observed from a level $\ell_c$, we say $\chi_{a|x}^{(\ell_c)}$ provides a proper approximation of the quantum set of temporal correlations.
 We will from now on use the notation $\chi_{a|x}$ to simply denote $\chi_{a|x}^{(\ell)}$.